Chapter 01: Convocation

 This one looked even younger than the last, his face as fresh as a fawn and level with hers.
 He, too, was smothered by his new ranger's cloak, even at the smallest size.
 Of course, unfamiliar eyes would patronize Luna as well, but she could leverage that into strength.
 This one, so soft, his skin pale like a newborn, she wasn't sure.

 He offered a thin, apologetic smile.
-His face melted further around his dark eyes, which carried an energy-- an intention-- that made Luna reconsider him.
+His face melted further around his dark eyes, which carried an energy—an intention—that made Luna reconsider him.

 His lips twitched but never opened.
 Good.